EldhosePoulose/eldhosepoulose/README.md

 [![Linkedin](https://i.stack.imgur.com/gVE0j.png) LinkedIn](https://www.linkedin.com/in/pouloseeldhose/)

+I am an expert in solving real world problems with AI and ML.
 I hold a Bachelor's in Electronics and Communication Engineering from India, Master's in Computational Life Sciences from Switzerland.
 I pursued an MSc in Artificial Intelligence and Data Science in Germany and Czech Republic at THD, Deggendorf and University of South Bohemia, Ceske Budejovice, where I completed all required courseworks.
 I chose to transition into a full-time data scientist role before completing the thesis component, in order to seize a timely opportunity that aligned strongly with my career goals and practical interests in applied machine learning and analytics.
 My ultimate goal is to work as an AI Engineer.
 I like automating things, building pipelines, exploring scalability problems and improving efficiency and performance.

 - 🔭 Currently working as Data Scientist (since 15.05.2023)
 - 🇩🇪🇨🇿 Msc in AI and Data Science (started on 15.03.2021)